How To Trade SPY, QQQ, AAPL, MSFT, NVDA, GOOGL, META, TSLA Using Technical Analysis - State Street SPDR S&P 500 ETF Trust (ARCA:SPY)

 SPDR S&P 500 ETF Trust (SPY)

-SPY is currently trading around 673.50 as markets head into the most important catalyst of the week with the FOMC rate decision this afternoon.
-If buyers defend this level into the morning session, a push toward 677.50 may develop, followed by 681.25 if momentum builds ahead of the announcement.
-Sustained strength above 685.00 would signal a strong bullish reaction post FOMC.
+SPY is currently trading around 659.25 as markets digest the post FOMC reaction, with yields pushing higher and risk assets showing signs of pressure.
+If buyers are able to defend this level early in the session, a move toward 663.50 may develop, followed by 667.25 if momentum builds into the morning.
+Sustained strength above 671.00 would signal stabilization after the Fed driven volatility.

-If SPY loses 673.50 with conviction, sellers may press into 669.75.
-A breakdown there could expose 666.25, and continued weakness may bring the 662.50 region into focus.
-Expect sharp two way volatility around 2:00PM ET and especially during Powell's press conference.
+If SPY loses 659.25 with conviction, sellers may press into 655.75.
+A breakdown there could expose 652.25, and continued weakness may bring the 648.50 region into focus.
+Rising yields remain a key headwind for equities.

 Invesco QQQ Trust Series 1 (QQQ)

-QQQ is currently trading around 606.50 and remains highly sensitive to rate expectations going into the Fed decision.
-Holding this pivot could allow a move toward 610.75, followed by 614.50 if mega cap tech leads into the announcement.
-A sustained break above 618.00 would indicate strong upside momentum post Fed.
+QQQ is currently trading around 591.75 and remains under pressure as higher yields weigh on growth stocks.
+If buyers defend this pivot, a push toward 596.00 may develop, followed by 599.75 if tech begins to stabilize.
+A sustained move above 603.50 would indicate improving upside momentum.

-If 606.50 fails to hold, sellers may drive price toward 602.75.
-A deeper breakdown could expose 599.00, and continued weakness may bring the 595.25 region into play.
-Expect tech to react aggressively to any change in rate outlook or language from Powell.
+If 591.75 fails to hold, sellers may drive price toward 588.00.
+A deeper breakdown could expose 584.25, and continued weakness may bring the 580.50 region into play.
+Expect continued sensitivity to rate movements.

 Apple Inc. (AAPL)

-AAPL is currently trading around 255.00 and attempting to stabilize ahead of the Fed.
-If buyers defend this level, price may rotate toward 258.25, followed by 261.50 if broader tech sentiment improves post decision.
-Sustained strength above 264.75 would indicate renewed institutional demand.
+AAPL is currently trading around 250.50 and attempting to hold a key support zone after recent downside pressure.
+If buyers defend this level, price may rotate toward 253.75, followed by 257.00 if broader market sentiment improves.
+Sustained strength above 260.25 would suggest stronger accumulation.

 Microsoft Corp.
 (MSFT)

-MSFT is currently trading around 400.25 and sitting right on the key 400 psychological level heading into FOMC.
-If buyers hold this area, price may push toward 404.00, followed by 408.25 if momentum builds.
-A sustained move above 412.00 would signal strong upside participation in large cap tech.
+MSFT is currently trading around 391.00 and sitting below the 400 psychological level as large cap tech faces pressure.
+If buyers reclaim 395.25, price may push toward 399.50, followed by 403.75 if momentum builds.
+A sustained move above 407.50 would signal improving strength.

 NVIDIA Corporation (NVDA)

-NVDA is currently trading around 183.50 and remains a key driver of sentiment in the Nasdaq.
-If buyers defend this pivot, a move toward 187.75 may develop, followed by 191.50 if semiconductor strength builds post FOMC.
-Sustained trade above 195.25 would indicate strong momentum returning to the AI space.
+NVDA is currently trading around 178.50 and remains a key driver of semiconductor sentiment.
+If buyers defend this level, a move toward 182.75 may develop, followed by 186.50 if chip strength returns.
+Sustained trade above 190.25 would indicate renewed upside momentum.

 Alphabet Inc Class A (GOOGL)

-GOOGL is currently trading around 312.00 and holding above the key 300 level with relative strength.
-If buyers maintain control, price may rotate toward 315.50, followed by 319.00 if communication services continue to lead.
-A sustained break above 322.50 would indicate strong upside continuation.
+GOOGL is currently trading around 306.00 and holding above the 300 psychological level despite broader market weakness.
+If buyers maintain control, price may rotate toward 309.50, followed by 313.00 if communication services strengthen.
+A sustained move above 316.50 would indicate stronger upside continuation.

 Meta Platforms Inc (META)

-META is currently trading around 623.50 and consolidating ahead of the Fed.
-If buyers defend this level, a push toward 628.75 may develop, followed by 633.50 if upside momentum builds post announcement.
-Sustained strength above 638.25 would signal continued leadership.
+META is currently trading around 613.75 and consolidating after recent downside movement.
+If buyers defend this pivot, a push toward 618.75 may develop, followed by 623.50 if momentum builds.
+Sustained strength above 628.25 would signal improving sentiment.

 Tesla Inc. (TSLA)

-TSLA is currently trading around 401.50 and sitting just above the 400 psychological level heading into a major macro catalyst.
-If buyers defend this pivot, a move toward 407.75 may develop, followed by 413.25 if speculative momentum returns post Fed.
-Sustained strength above 418.50 would indicate stronger upside participation.
+TSLA is currently trading around 390.25 and remains highly reactive to broader market volatility.
+If buyers defend this level, a move toward 396.50 may develop, followed by 402.00 if momentum builds.
+Sustained strength above 407.50 would indicate stronger upside participation.

 Final Word: Good luck and trade safely!